dhiway/cord/README.md

 - origin: The caller of the method, i.e., public address (ss58) of the owner of the trust hierarchy
 - root_id: A V4 UUID identifying the trust hierarchy
-- ctype_hash: The blake2b hash of the CTYPE the trust hierarchy is associated with
+- mtype_hash: The blake2b hash of the MTYPE the trust hierarchy is associated with

 The node verifies the transaction signature and insert it to the state.
 The root is stored by using a map: